6 Best Ruby on Rails Books in 2023

 What Rails Version to Study

-As of this writing, Rails 7 is the most recent major version, released in December 2021.
-Because Rails 7 was released so recently, most books available cover Rails 6.
+As of this writing, Rails 7.1 is the most recent major version, released in October 2023.
+Because Rails 7.1 was released so recently, most books available cover Rails 6 and Rails 7.

-You can still get the benefits from learning rails by studying Rails 6.
-To catch up on changes from version 6 to 7, read Ruby on Rails 7.0 Release Notes.
+You can still get the benefits from learning Rails by studying Rails 6.
+To catch up on changes from version 6 to 7.1, read Ruby on Rails 7.1 Release Notes.

 What Makes The Best Rails Books?